AceAbhi147/ContactlessElevatorSystem/README.md

 ## Known Issues

 1. **Authentication APIs**: The authentication APIs are not functioning correctly, resulting in the "Inputs Video" tab being non-functional.
-2. **NX AI Plugin Integration**: The intended use of NX AI Plugins for triggering elevator requests is not operational due to issues with the plugin installation in subsequent versions.
-3. **Media Server Dockerization**: The project aimed to dockerize the media server and integrate it into the contactless elevator system.
+2. **Media Server Dockerization**: The project aimed to dockerize the media server and integrate it into the contactless elevator system.
 However, the provided beta version couldn't be dockerized, and the NX plugin requires version >= 6.0.
 A new private version (6.0.0.38678) was provided, but cloud login issues persisted.
+3. Although the model was ready and deployed to Nx AI cloud, it wasn't working so decided to integrate elevator with existing models that were already present and working
+4. Post processing wasn't working properly to trigger the call to elevator system without configuring the rules.

 We appreciate any contributions and feedback to improve this project.
 Thank you for checking out the Elevator System Simulation Project!